Your wedding planning first step is deciding what the most important details are for the bride and groom.

 For instance, it may be extremely important for you to have a certain look.
+And if that be the case, it is the wedding planning first step.
 Our daughter was adamant that hers be in a garden.

 Another very important part of the detail was her dress.
 She had dreamed of a dress with red around the bottom and top, something I thought would have to be custom made until the new gown styles came out with many color options.

 The bride below fell in love with the gathered, beaded detail of her dress and the way it slightly flared out from the gather.

 Make a list of the things that have been dreamed about is undeniably one of your wedding planning first steps.
 After all, some girls dream about that special day from the time they can play with dolls.
 This wedding-planning list is the list of the major, no compromise, “I want it and I want it just like I dreamed it would be,” items.
 Another list would be “like to have” items that may or may not be in the final budget, or that can be compromised with similar or do it yourself items.